 Americans can reach across the ocean and help empower these women in India.
 Sita invites Westerners to visit the rural women of India.
 Connect with these ladies.
 Sit with them.
 Sing with them.
 Dance together.
 Encourage them by making them feel valued and appreciated.
 By doing this you too will feel valued.
 Perhaps, you, too, will find the real purpose of life.

 If traveling to India isn’t on your agenda, support Sita’s initiatives.
-There will be at least two “trunk shows” in the Austin/Hill Country area September 20-22.
-Contact Deborah for viewings of the women’s hand crafted items.
+There will be at least two “trunk shows” in the Austin/Hill Country area from September 20-22.
+Contact Deborah for viewings of the women’s hand-crafted items.